-While a fictional novel would fall flat without conversations, writing dialogue into family history books is not necessarily needed.
+While a fictional novel would fall flat without conversations, writing dialogue into family history books is unnecessary.
 When you put words into your ancestors' mouth, you can do more harm than good.
 Don't write dialogue into family histories.

 In short, do not include dialogue in your family stories unless you heard the conversation first hand.